dvdmrn/AV-study/README.md

 Analysing and editing signals with viapoints.
 Original code by Eduardo Starling.

 Note:
-Save HDF signal files into `/data/signals`
-Save .wav files into `/data/wav`
+Save HDF signal files into `/data/signals` and .wav files into `/data/wav`